tnebooks/12th-zoology/content.en/zoology/reproduction-in-organisms/_index.md

 **b) Exogamy**- The male and female gametes are produced by different parents and they fuse to form a zygote.
 So it is biparental. e.g. Human beings – dioecious or unisexual animal.

-c) **Hologamy-** Lower organisms, sometimes the entire mature organisms do not form gametes but they themselves behave as gametes and the fusion of such mature individuals is known as **hologamy** e.g. _Trichonympha._
+**c)Hologamy**- Lower organisms, sometimes the entire mature organisms do not form gametes but they themselves behave as gametes and the fusion of such mature individuals is known as **hologamy** e.g. _Trichonympha._

 d) **Paedogamy-** It is the sexual union of young individuals produced immediately after the division of the adult parent cell by mitosis. e.g. _Actinophrys._